behreajj/CamZup/README.md

 ### 2D & 3D
   - Flipping the axes changes the default rotational direction of a positive angle from clockwise to counter-clockwise.
   - [smooth](https://processing.org/reference/smooth_.html) is disabled for OpenGL renderers.
-  - `YupJ2`'s `point` supports `strokeCap(SQUARE)` at the expense of performance.
   - [textureMode](https://processing.org/reference/textureMode_.html) `IMAGE` is not supported by OpenGL renderers; `NORMAL` is the default.
 This is for three reasons: (1.) the belief that `IMAGE` is _harder_, not easier, to understand; (2.) recognition that `NORMAL` is the standard; (3.) redundant operations in `PGraphicsOpenGL` that interfere with [textureWrap](https://processing.org/reference/textureWrap_.html) `REPEAT` and cannot be overidden by this library.
   - In making this conversion, support for high density pixel displays may be lost; I cannot test this at the moment, so please report issues with `image`.
   - The [arc](https://processing.org/reference/arc_.html) implementation has been changed to `mod` the start and stop angles.
 It no longer responds to [ellipseMode](https://processing.org/reference/ellipseMode_.html); `RADIUS` is the default behavior.
 When given nonuniform scales, the minimum is taken.
-Graphics renderers implement arcs differently; not even p5.js and Processing Java are consistent.
   - [textMode](https://processing.org/reference/textMode_.html) `SHAPE` is not supported.
 However you can retrieve glyph outlines from a [PFont](https://processing.org/reference/PFont.html) with the `TextShape` class from the `pfriendly` package.
 (Reminder: the `PFont` needs to be loaded with [createFont](https://processing.org/reference/createFont_.html)).
   - The [PShape](https://processing.org/reference/PShape.html) interface has numerous problems stemming from both its implementation and its design.
 This library uses `Curve` and `Mesh` objects instead. [shapeMode](https://processing.org/reference/shapeMode_.html) is not supported.

 ### 2D
+  - `YupJ2`'s `point` supports `strokeCap(SQUARE)` at the expense of performance.
   - The `image` function for `PGraphicsJava2D` is ineffective, both in terms of frame rate and appearance.
 I recommend that an OpenGL renderer be used instead.
 Alternatively, rescale images to display size and tint them in an external application that specializes in raster image manipulation (e.g., [GIMP](https://www.gimp.org/)).
 I have made an image function which removes some of the padding around the native renderer's image function in casses where a `PImage` can be converted to an AWT image in `setup`.
   - As a consequence of how `image` function works above, dynamic `tint`ing is no longer supported in `YupJ2`.
   - Using `YupJ2`'s `rotate` or `rotateZ` will cause shapes with strokes to jitter.
 A discussion the Processing forum about this issue can be found [here](https://discourse.processing.org/t/text-seems-jittery-when-moving-in-a-circular-pattern/19548).